ASU/webspark-drops-drupal7/sites/all/modules/panopoly_search/README.md

-panopoly_search
+Panopoly Search
 ===============

-Indexes and searches site content, Solr or otherwise
+Indexes and searches site content making it available to both Solr and DB search indexes

 Key Features
-* Integration with Apache Solr for Search
+* Integration with Search API Solr for Solr searching
+* Integration with Search API for database searching
 * Panelized search page

-To Do
-* Integration of search_api_db module as fallback instead of core search